mongodb/docs-cluster-to-cluster-sync/source/includes/api/tables/progress-response.rst

    * - ``verification.destination`` ``.phase``
      - string
-     - Current phase of verification checks on the destination cluster.
+     - Current phase of the verification process on the destination cluster.

        .. versionadded:: 1.8

    * - ``verification.destination`` ``.scannedCollectionCount``
      - integer
-     - Number of collections scanned for verification on the destination cluster.
+     - Number of collections scanned by the embedded verifier on the destination cluster.

        .. versionadded:: 1.8

    * - ``verification.destination`` ``.totalCollectionCount``
      - integer
-     - Number of collections to perform verification checks against on the destination cluster.
+     - Number of collections on the destination cluster to include in verification checks.